-Rich Masters joined Qorvis Communications in 2003 as managing director, and became a partner in 2007.
-Masters is recognized as one of the top political and media relations experts in the United States, and manages Qorvis media relations practice.
+Rich Masters joined Qorvis MSLGROUP in 2003 as managing director, and became an executive vice president in 2007.
+Masters is recognized as one of the top political and media relations experts in the United States, and manages the Qorvis MSLGROUP media relations practice.
 In addition to developing and implementing multi-million dollar PR campaigns, Masters initiated Qorvis’ state-of-the-art media training studio in the company’s Washington D.C. office.
 In this studio, clients learn to “meet the press” and communicate their messages through any broadcast media.

 From 1982 until joining the Landrieu campaign in 1996, Masters served in nearly every capacity in broadcasting.
 From rock-n-roll disc jockey in Davenport, Iowa, to weatherman in Moline, Illinois, to Emmy-nominated TV anchor and political reporter in Louisiana.

 He is a frequent spokesperson and regular TV and radio commentator on political issues.
 In a recent profile in The Atlantic Monthly, Masters was called the “Jedi Master to television pundits,” and NPR has referred to Masters as the “Professor of Punditry.”
 He is currently an on-air contributor to FOX News, MSNBC and the BBC, and is a fill-in host for the nationally syndicated “Bill Press Show.”

 Masters graduated from St. Ambrose University with degrees in political science and mass communications.